AmnonOwed/OF_GenerativeTypography/README.md

 In some cases, there is no openFrameworks equivalent (~~strikethrough~~).
 In some cases, there is a comparable alternative (~~strikethrough~~ NewName).
 In some cases, an example is added specifically for openFrameworks **(OF)**.
+Unfortunately the 3D examples are very challenging to port, because openFrameworks lacks addons of the quality level and capabilities of the amazing [Hemesh library](https://github.com/wblut/HE_Mesh2014).

 Steps to run the examples: